-Lifestyle changes can help in some cases of IBS.
+In some cases of IBS, lifestyle changes can help.
 For example, regular exercise and improved sleep habits may reduce anxiety and help relieve bowel symptoms.

 The following changes may help:

-- Avoid foods and drinks that stimulate the intestines (such as caffeine, tea, or colas)
+- Avoiding foods and drinks that stimulate the intestines (such as caffeine, tea, or colas)

-- Increase fiber in the diet (this may improve constipation but make bloating worse)
+- Increasing fiber in the diet (this may improve constipation or diarrhea, but make bloating worse)

-Talk with your doctor before taking over-the-counter medications.
+Talk with your provider before taking over-the-counter medicines.